FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-ruby-rails-api.md

 {% remote_include https://raw.githubusercontent.com/FusionAuth/fusionauth-example-rails-api-guide/main/app/controllers/messages_controller.rb %}
 ```

-This controller returns a messages JSON array.
+This controller returns a JSON array with messages.

 Next, update the `config/routes.rb` file to look like this: